pencer-io/pencer-io.github.io/_posts/2020-07-21-cyber-kali-install.md

 ## VirtualBox And Kali Information

-Kali is one of the most popular pre-built cyber security environment.
+Kali is one of the most popular pre-built cyber security environments.
 It's well maintained and kept updated regularly, with a dedicated team at [Offesive Sercurity](https://www.offensive-security.com/) working on it.
 It's also referenced and used in many blogs, articles and guides.
 So to keep things simple I like to use it whenever I can.

-You can find information about the 2020.2 release of Kali [here.](https://www.kali.org/news/kali-linux-2020-2-release/).
+You can find information about the 2020.2a release of Kali [here.](https://www.kali.org/news/kali-linux-2020-2-release/).

-You can download the VirtualBox specific image of Kali 2020.2 [here.](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/#1572305786534-030ce714-cc3b)
+You can download the VirtualBox specific image of Kali 2020.2a [here.](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/#1572305786534-030ce714-cc3b)

 See **this guide** on how to set up VirtualBox if you haven't already got it installed.

-## Importing Kali 2020.2
+## Importing Kali 2020.2a

 After you've downloaded the VirtualBox specific Kali pre-built image, open VirtualBox and click on Import: